BobGerman/Ignite24-Labs/LAB-441/instructions.md

 In Visual Studio Code:

 1. In the **appPackage** folder, open **declarativeAgent.json** file.
+1. Just to keep track of the changes, change the name to "Product support 2"
 1. Add the following code snippet to the file, replacing **{URL}** with the direct URL to the **Products** folder in OneDrive that you copied and stored in a text editor earlier:

     ```json